Apply for free school meals

 All academies, free schools and maintained schools in Buckinghamshire have a duty to provide free school meals to eligible children that attend school full time.

-You are entitled to free school meals if you are in receipt of:
+Your child is entitled to free school meals if you receive:

 - Universal Credit - with an annual net earned income of no more than £7,400